SanazKaz/SanazKaz/README.md

 - 📖 I'm a PhD student at the Oxford Protein Informatics Group (OPIG)
 - 🌱 I’m interested in the application of deep learning for _de novo_ drug design.
 Specifically, structure based drug design.
 -  💊 On the weekends, I'm also a pharmacist
-- 💞️ I’m always looking to learn more so if you have any projects you think I might be interested in, let me know!
 - 📫 Find me on LinkedIn _www.linkedin.com/in/sanaz-k-1456609b_